Kernel Learning by quantum annealer: Methods

-where $ Z $ represents the partition function, $ b_{i}, c_{j} $ are bias terms, and $ w_{jk} $ is the coupling strength between variables $ v_{i} $ and $ h_{j} $.
-After sampling from the Gibbs-Boltzmann distribution, a Gaussian-Bernoulli type RBM is used to transform the discrete variable $ \bm{v} $ into a continuous variable $ \bm{\omega} $.
+where $ Z $ is the partition function, $ b_{i}, c_{j} $ are bias terms, and $ w_{jk} $ is the coupling strength between variables $ v_{i} $ and $ h_{j} $.
+After sampling from the Gibbs-Boltzmann distribution, a Gaussian-Bernoulli type RBM (GB-RBM)\cite{Cho2011,choo2018,abdullah2022} is used to transform the discrete variable $ \bm{v} $ into a continuous variable $ \bm{\omega} $ on a classical computer using the following equation.